Hard2bit

 What is the difference between CSPM and vulnerability scanning?

-How does CSPM work with multi-cloud infrastructure?
+How does CSPM work across multi-cloud environments?

-Can CSPM automate remediation of misconfiguration?
+Can a CSPM automate remediation of weak configurations?